gompocp/VRChatMods/README.md

 2. Open solution in an ide that supports C#
 3. Inside `Directory.Build.props` edit the path inside `<VRChatFolder>` to the path of your own game install
 4. Build Solution

+### ILRepack
+A copy of [ILRepack.Lib.MSBuild.Task](https://github.com/ravibpatel/ILRepack.Lib.MSBuild.Task) and [ILRepack](https://github.com/gluck/il-repack) are included in the repo to build the solution

 ## ActionMenuApi